gwilken/python-tides/README.md

 The tidal harmonic and station data was pulled from a NOAA api: `https://api.tidesandcurrents.noaa.gov/mdapi/prod/webapi/`

-The scripts used to scrape, extract, transform, and load can be found in `src/data`
+The scripts used to scrape, extract, transform, and load the data can be found in `src/data`